Associate in Arts, Associate in Sciences and Associate of Arts in Teaching Degrees

 These three degrees are designed as the equivalent of the first half of a baccalaureate degree.
 These are general plans and may or may not satisfy the requirements of a specific transfer university.
 Students desiring to transfer should seek one of these degrees after consultation with the college Counseling/Advising Center.
 However, in keeping with Texas State law, students who complete the 42 hour credits of the Core Curriculum are assured that the core should transfer to any Texas public college or university; in such instances, the core should be substituted for the core requirements of the receiving institution.
 Students are encouraged to complete the entire core within the college.
 However, care should be taken in the selection of math and science courses to ensure that those courses also meet requirements of the proposed major at the transfer institution.

-Students transferring from another Texas public college or university who have completed that institution's core requirements are assured that Richland College will accept the completion of that core in lieu of its own toward the requirements for the Associate in Arts, Associate in Sciences or Associate of Arts in Teaching degree.
+Students transferring from another Texas public college or university who have completed that institution's core requirements are assured that the college will accept the completion of that core in lieu of its own toward the requirements for the Associate in Arts, Associate in Sciences or Associate of Arts in Teaching degree.

 In order to receive one of these degrees, students should complete the college's 42 hour Core Curriculum and a minimum of 18 additional elective hours.
 Students should follow the degree outline for those degree requirements.